 The Advanced Complete Make-up Artist

-The Advanced Complete Make-up Artist Course was designed especially for students who would like to spend longer than the 16 weeks of the Complete Make-up Artist Course learning to be a make-up artist but cannot commit to a year’s study.
+The Delamar Academy Advanced Complete Makeup Artist Course was designed especially for students who would like to spend longer than the 16 weeks of the Complete Make-up Artist Course learning to be a make-up artist but cannot commit to a year’s study.

-The course is ideal for anyone who doesn’t have the qualifications for entry to the 1 year HE Certificate Course but still wants to learn theatrical, film, TV, and fashion make-up and hair to an advanced level.
+The course is ideal for anyone who doesn’t have the qualifications for entry to the 1 year Cert HE Course but still wants to learn theatrical, film, TV, and fashion make-up and hair to an advanced level.
+Plus our international community who can study with us for a maximum of six months on a Short Term Study Visa.

 What you will learn